danielace1/quiz-app-for-college/README.md

 - Monitor total users, tests, and activity
 - View and manage student results
 - Clear data with one click when needed
+- Export results to CSV for offline analysis
+- Generate and Save Quizzes – Admins can now generate quizzes using AI (`Groq`), save them for later use, and access them anytime.

 ### 👩‍🎓 User (Student)